Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 		return Q, bin_edges
 	```

-	In the `calculate_Q` above, we've added lines of code in the 'sanity check' sections to handle AoAs outside the bin edges.
+	In `calculate_Q` above, we've added lines of code in the 'sanity check' sections to handle AoAs outside the bin edges.

 	In lines 20 - 29, we check for AoAs occurring before the left most bin edge.
 These values are therefore treated as if they occur in the last bin.